manojks1/flowmodule6/README.md

 ## Description

-This program, written in Cadence, serves as a straightforward contract that enables users to mint Non-Fungible Tokens (NFTs).
-Initially, it establishes a collection within the account address specified by the owner.
-Subsequently, the program prompts the user for input, including details such as address, username, lucky number, favorite food, and more.
-Using this input, the contract proceeds to mint a unique NFT, allowing for the creation of personalized and distinct tokens on the Flow blockchain.
+This Cadence program is a straightforward contract that allows users to mint Non-Fungible Tokens (NFTs) on the Flow blockchain.
+It first sets up a collection within the owner's specified account address.
+Then, the program collects user input, including details such as address, username, lucky number, favorite food, and more.
+Using this input, the contract mints a unique NFT, enabling the creation of personalized and distinct tokens.

 ## Requirements